Restaurants and mobile food service activities industry posts the highest number of establishments

 E-commerce refers to the selling of products or services over electronic systems such as Internet Protocol-based networks and other computer networks.
 Electronic Data Interchange (EDI) network, or other on-line system.
 Excluded are orders received from telephone, facsimile and e-mails.

 Expense refers to cost incurred by the establishment during the year whether paid or payable.
 This is treated on a consumed basis.
 Valuation is at purchaser price including taxes and other charges, net of rebates, returns and allowances.
 Goods and services received by the establishment from other establishments of the same enterprise are valued as though purchased.

 Value Added is gross output less intermediate input.
-Gross output for accomodation and food service activities is the sum of the total income (less interest income, rent income from land, dividend income, royalty income and franchise income), capital expenditures of fixed assets produced on own account and change in inventories.
-Intermediate input is equal to the sum of the following expense items: materials and supplies purchased; fuels, lubricants, oils and greases purchased; electricity purchased, water purchased; expense of industrial services done by others; expense of non-industrial services done by others; goods purchased for resale; research and development expense; environmental protection expense; royalty fee; franchise fee; and other expense.
+Gross output for accommodation and food service activities is the sum of the total income (less interest income, rent income from land, dividend income, royalty income and franchise income), capital expenditures of fixed assets produced on own account and change in inventories.
+Intermediate input is equal to the sum of the following expense items: materials and supplies purchased; fuels, lubricants, oils and greases purchased; electricity purchased, water purchased; industrial services done by others; non-industrial services done by others; goods purchased for resale; research and development expense; environmental protection expense; royalty fee; franchise fee; payouts and other expense.

 Gross addition to tangible fixed assets is equal to capital expenditures less sale of fixed assets, including land.

 Change in inventories iis equivalent to the value of inventories at the end of the year less the value of inventories at the beginning of the year.

 Inventories refer to the stock of goods owned by and under the control of the establishment as of a fixed date, regardless of where the stocks are located.
 Valuation is at current replacement cost in purchaser prices.
 Replacement cost is the cost of an item in terms of its present price rather than its original cost.